moia-dev/trip-estimate-example/README.md

 This is an examplary integration of the MOIA estimate and deep link feature into a react app.

+To test it in your browser go to: https://moia-dev.github.io/trip-estimate-example/

 ## Start application

 In the project directory, you can run: